skippy-io/skippy-tutorials/tutorials/getting-started-with-gradle-and-junit5/README.md

 skippyClean
 ```

-Additionally, it declares a dependency to `io.skippy:skippy-junit5` from Maven Central:
+`build.gradle` also declares a dependency to `io.skippy:skippy-junit5` from Maven Central:
 ```
 repositories {
     mavenCentral()